Ocean Park (horse)

 Ocean Park (foaled 13 October 2008) is a New Zealand Thoroughbred racehorse.
 His biggest win came on 27 October 2012 in the Group 1 Cox Plate at Moonee Valley racecourse.

 He was bred by Trelawney Stud.
 After a promising 3 year old year, Ocean Park rose to prominence in the spring of his four-year-old season, winning 4 Group 1s in a row before running 3rd in the McKinnon Stakes.

-His tactical speed, ability to relax mid race and powerful sustained finishing burst are considered his greatest assets.
+His tactical speed, race performance, and finishing burst are described as his primary attributes.

 He added to an impressive list of Group 1 performing progeny of his sire Thorn Park that includes 2011 New Zealand Derby winner Jimmy Choux.

 He was trained by Gary Hennessy in Matamata.
 Before he won Group one races, his owners suggested Ocean Park should be sent to Hong Kong, but his trainer/part owner wanted to keep training him in New Zealand.

 Spring 2011 - Autumn 2012

 Ocean Park debuted at the Poverty Bay turf club for a fast-finishing win, albeit in a dead heat.
 He followed this up with another impressive win at Ellerslie.
 However, a true display of his ability came at his third start in the Great Northern Guineas at Ellerslie.
 After being held up for a run well into the straight, Ocean Park finally got clear and stormed home impressively to only miss by a head against strong competition.

 He started a short-priced favourite at his next start in the Wellington Guineas and won easily, being eased down by rider Chad Ormsby in the final stages.

 Perhaps his biggest weakness was his lack of ability to fend off runners that closed from behind.
 This was displayed at his next start in the Waikato Guineas, where subsequent New Zealand Derby winner Silent Achiever came from behind late and won narrowly.

 He was scratched from the New Zealand Derby due to a wet track and was instead sent to Sydney where he finished a disappointing 8th in the Randwick Guineas behind Mosheen on a wet track and an unlucky 2nd in the Rosehill Guineas behind Laser Hawk.
 His three-year-old season was ended on a sour note as he was scratched from the AJC Derby due to a wrenched fetlock joint.